Battle of Heilsberg: Fighting

-At 6pm Napoleon arrived on the battlefield with part of Lannes' corps and the Fusilier guardsmen.
+At 6 pm Napoleon arrived on the battlefield with part of Lannes' corps and the Fusilier guardsmen.
 Soult and Lannes, leading separate cavalry units, and Ney, with the infantry, moved forwards on both sides of the River Łyna.
 Divisional general Legrand was ordered to attack the central redoubt; the French managed to break into the redoubt.
-Lieutenant General Gorchakov, commanding the corps of Bennigsen's army, attacked the French and seized the redoubt back.
+Lieutenant General Gorchakov, commanding the special corps of Bennigsen's army, attacked the French and seized the redoubt back.
 One of the regiments of Divisional general Saint-Hilaire, moved by him to help Legrand, was also repulsed.
 Failure in the centre forced Napoleon to shift his main attention to the enemy's right flank; but even here, despite the arrival of the rest of Lannes' corps, the attacks were unsuccessful.
 Tightly pressed by the Russian cavalry, the French army withdrew behind Spuibach stream, holding back only the grove of Lawden.
 Smaller French units proved ineffective, especially when Prussian reinforcements arrived, sent by Anton Wilhelm von L'Estocq at Bennigsen's request.
 Strong artillery cannonade from both sides continued until darkness fell, when Lannes with Verdier's division made a new attempt to capture the central redoubt, but was forced to retreat, which cost the French 3,000 casualties.
+Bonaparte initially did not intend for the battle to end this way.

+On 11 June, however, the substantial casualties on both sides and the success of the Russian defence gave Bennigsen and Napoleon little choice but to call an undocumented truce to end hostilities.
+On the night of that same day, Davout's corps arrived at the battlefield, but Napoleon abandoned the idea of renewing the attack the following day, wanting to first assemble all his troops.
+Meanwhile, Bennigsen, expecting a renewed attack on the 11th, had reinforced his battle lines, but seeing the enemy's inaction and fearing being cut off from L'Estocq corps in the event of another battle at Heilsberg, on the evening of 11 June, he moved Count Kamensky's detachment to join the latter, and on the night of 12 June, he himself moved his army to the right bank of the Alle and headed for Bartenstein.

-On the Russian side, Bennigsen was suffering from sudden fever and had difficulty remaining in command.
-Andrey I. Gorchakov, on Grand Duke Constantine's orders, due to the illness of сommander-in-сhief Bennigsen, took over general command for the rest of the day in the final hours of the battle, bringing it to a tactical draw.
+On the Russian side, Bennigsen was suffering from a sudden fever and had difficulty remaining in command.
+Andrey I. Gorchakov, on Grand Duke Constantine's orders, due to the illness of commander-in-chief Bennigsen, took over general command for the rest of the day in the final hours of the battle, bringing it to a tactical draw.

-On 11 June, the substantial casualties on both sides and the success of the Russian defence gave Bennigsen and Napoleon little choice but to call an undocumented truce to end hostilities.
-The French had lost an estimated 12,000 men.
+The French had lost an estimated 12,000 men, while the Russians lost about 8,000 soldiers.
 The truce was focused primarily on the recovery of wounded soldiers.
 The battle ended with medics and soldiers from both sides helping the wounded and retrieving the dead.
 When Napoleon entered the deserted Russian positions the following day, he found that all except the wounded had been evacuated overnight.